SPIRE instrument and calibration web pages

 - SPIRE Photometer Beams:

-- A new more detailed analysis of the SPIRE beam profile data was undertaken in 2012, leading to revised values for beam profile solid angles and derivation of a semi empirical wavelength dependent beam profile model.
+- A final analysis of the SPIRE beam profiles was completed in Oct 2014, taking into account so called "shadow" observations that were taken after Neptune had moved away.
+This dramatically reduced the uncertainties in the beam profile solid angles to better than 1%.
+It also eliminated the need for a "static" part in the semi-empirical beam profile model.
 The results at a scale of 1 arcsec/pixel as well as the data needed for the model are available for download.
-A detailed description of the analysis is given as well.
+A detailed description of the analysis is available too.

 - SPIRE Photometer filter transmission curves:

-- These are also available in the SPIRE calibration context (photRsrf) and can be accessed in HIPE after a calibration context has been loaded (See above).
+- These are available in the SPIRE calibration context (

 - Neptune and Uranus models used for the SPIRE photometer flux calibration: